 Sets ANSIARGENCODING, ANSIDATAENCODING, UNICODEARGENCODING, and UNICODEDATAENCODING to the given value.

 Switches on the automatic encryption.
 Valid values are Y and N, and the default value is Y.

-When opening a connection, the driver randomly chooses an address from the specified address range.
+When opening a connection, the driver will randomly choose an address from the specified address range.
 If the connection fails, the driver will continue to try all other possible addresses.

-Instead of a list you can also specify a file that contains a list (for example, //c:\mycluster.txt).
-The two slashes ("/") indicate that a file name is specified.
+You can also specify the path to a file that contains a host list, for example, //c:\mycluster.txt.
+The two slashes ("//") indicate that a file path is specified.

-To disable TLS encryption, use NOTCERTCHEDK.
+To disable TLS encryption you can use the NOCERTCHECK option.
 NOCERTCHECK is case insensitive.
 For example:

 Log file for the driver.

 |EXAPWD or PWD||

 Password of user.
 PWD is automatically removed from the connection string by some applications.